buddhi1980/mandelbulber2/README.md

 [Arch Linux AUR Package (Current git snapshot)](https://aur.archlinux.org/packages/mandelbulber2-git/)

-In addition, there exists an MSBuild System Solution located in root folder of git package.
-This solution accommodates all dependencies with NUGET for autonomous compilation.
+In addition, there exists an MSVC Solution located in this git package.
+The solution accommodates all dependencies with NUGET for autonomous compilation of OpenCL accelerated Binary.

 The system requires the QT5 framework in conjuction with LZO for real-time data compression and GSL for scientific resources.